 Current activity

-Falcon continues to review its operation and future plans in Hungary, evaluating all options available to the Group to deliver shareholder value.
+Falcon continues to maintain and safeguard its Hungarian wells and review its operations in Hungary, evaluating all options available to the Group to deliver shareholder value.
 The Group maintains its 100% interest in the Máko Trough.

 Alberta, Canada